 From November 2001 until May 2004, Paula took a temporary position as Assistant Professor at the Chemistry and Biochemistry Department Faculty of Science, University of Lisbon, Portugal.

-In December 2004, Paula Ferreira started her present position as Research Assistant scientist at the Centre for Research in Ceramics and Composite Materials (CICECO).
+In December 2004, Paula Ferreira started a position as Research Assistant scientist at the Centre for Research in Ceramics and Composite Materials (CICECO).
+In 2014, she was promoted to Principal Researcher and in 2017, she got her present position as coordinator researcher.

 Paula Ferreira has been awarded so far over 600 k€ in career income for engineering research; she has been Principal and Co- Investigator on, respectively, 5 and 4 FCT research project awards.
-During the last 9 years, she is(has) supervising(ed) or co-supervising(ed) 4 Post-doctoral fellows, 6 PhD, 4 MSc and 8 last year project students and more that 10 initial research fellows.
-She published over 69 scientific papers (62 SCI + 2 SCI just accepted for publication), with ca. 1100 citations (h-index 19).
-She participated in over 100 international conferences delivering more than 35 oral presentations.
-She is/was involved in 4 FCT-CNRS bilateral cooperation agreements and 4 COST actions (3 as participant of the working groups and 1 as member of the management committee).
+During the last 13 years, she is(has) supervising(ed) or co-supervising(ed) 7 Post-doctoral fellows, 8 PhD, 12 MSc and 14 last year project students and more that 10 initial research fellows.
+She published over 100 scientific papers , with more than 1400 citations (h-index 25).
+She participated in over 100 international conferences delivering more than 50 oral presentations.
+She is/was involved in 4 FCT-CNRS bilateral cooperation agreements and 6 COST actions (4 as participant of the working groups and 2 as member of the management committee).
 She participated in the European Network of Functionalised Advanced Materials and Engineering of Hybrids and Ceramics (FAME) (2004-2008) and spent two months (June and July 2008) in a short term scientific mission at the Laboratorie de Chimie de la Matière Condensée, Université Pierre et Marie Curie, Paris VI, France, working in collaboration with the group of Professor Clément Sanchez.
-She has been collaborating with more than 10 Portuguese Researchers and foreigner Researchers within Europe.
-She participated on the organizing committee of 3 International Scientific Meetings on Materials Science topics.
+She has been collaborating with several Portuguese Researchers and foreigner Researchers within Europe.
+She participated on the organizing committee of 6 International Scientific Meetings on Materials Science topics.
+She is currently coordinator of the M-era.net European project called BIOFOODPACK.